Your catalyst for growth.

 Unlike an investor borrowing in their own name to invest, our Trusts use non-recourse borrowings to limit any liability of investors to their initial investment amount only.

 How much will the Trust borrow?

-The levels of approved borrowing may vary in each trust however our policy is to only borrow a maximum of 50% of the property value.
+The levels of approved borrowing may vary in each trust however our policy is to only borrow up to around 50% of the property value.

 What is non-recourse Borrowings?

 All borrowings on behalf of a Trust are secured solely against Trust property (non-recourse to investors).
 This means that you have no financial or other commitment beyond your investment into that trust.

 A gearing ratio indicates the extent to which the Trusts assets are funded by external liabilities (debt).